What to expect at ‘The World of Tim Burton’ exhibition in KL this March 2023

 “One person's craziness is another person's reality.”

 Can’t get enough of Tim Burton’s gothic fantasy and eccentric horror worlds?
-Good news—the American filmaker is bringing the world tour of his exhibition to Kuala Lumpur very soon!
+Good news—the American filmmaker is bringing the world tour of his exhibition to Kuala Lumpur very soon!
 Specifically, mark your calendars from 21 March to 30 July 2023 as The World of Tim Burton will debut in Southeast Asia for the first time ever at Pavilion Bukit Jalil.
+Better yet, the man himself will be opening the exhibition on 21 March, offering fans with VIP access the chance to meet the artist in the flesh!

 Burton’s first art exhibition premiered in New York’s Museum of Modern Art (MoMa) in 2009, where it garnered over 800,000 visitors—making it the third highest attended exhibition in the museum’s history.
 This sparked the conception of the World of Tim Burton, reconceptualised from its original MoMa success and designed for touring the world.